 We seek to improve the lives of our members and the broader public, and we seek to encourage values of family and mateship.
 Recognising our important and influential role in the area, we remain steadfast in upholding our responsible service of alcohol and gambling policies.
 We also provide counselling support in a wide variety of areas.
 Our commitment to transparency and openness is illustrated through our financial policies and procedures.

-Campbelltown Catholic Club is committed to providing support to those who need assistance with problem gambling.
+Campbelltown Catholic Club is committed to providing support to those who need assistance with problem Liquor or gambling.

 CatholicCare onsite counselling

 We have a CatholicCare Counsellor on site once a week who provides free and confidential counselling and referral services to anyone in need.
 Counselling is available for any issue, including financial, problem gambling, grief and domestic violence.
 Speak to reception or a member of staff for further information.